passcod/blook/2017-mar-05-lighting-up-rust-with-neon.md

 let mut array: Handle<JsArray> = JsArray::new(scope, vec.len() as u32);

-// The extra scoping block is necessary to avoid mut/immut borrows clashing.
+// The extra scoping block is necessary to avoid mut/immut clashing.
 {
-    // Here's where we borrow mutably, this is necessary to get access to
+    // Here's where we borrow mutably, this is necessary to get access
-    // the underlying JsArray from the Handle, as the JsArray has the
+    // to the underlying JsArray from the Handle, as the JsArray has
-    // 2-parameter `.set(key: Key, value: Value)` method.
+    // the 2-parameter `.set(key: Key, value: Value)` method.
     let raw_array = array.deref_mut();

     // We have to do our own indexing.